zenoss/ZenPacks.zenoss.Memcached/README.markdown

 ### Normal Installation (packaged egg)
 Depending on what version of Zenoss you're running you will need a different package.
-Download the appropriate package for your Zenoss version, copy it to your Zenoss server, and running the following commands as the zenoss user.
+Download the appropriate package for your Zenoss version from the list below.

  * Zenoss 4.1 - ???: Not yet available.
  * Zenoss 3.0 - 4.0: [Latest Package for Python 2.6][]
  * Zenoss 2.4 - 2.5: [Latest Package for Python 2.4][]

+Then copy it to your Zenoss server and run the following commands as the zenoss user.

     zenpack --install _<package.egg>_
     zenoss restart